aerogear/graphback/docs/commands.md

   ```bash
   graphback generate
   ```
-  Generate command will generate schema and resolvers for your GraphQL server based on your datamodel.
+  Generate command will generate schema and resolvers for your GraphQL server based on your data model.

 ### DB
   ```bash
   graphback db
   ```
-  Create databases resources based on your datamodel.
+  Create databases resources based on your data model.
 Currently supports PostgreSQL and sqlite3.
 > **Note** - *Running `graphback db` drops your database and recreates it with tables and relationships.*